Love and Happiness--Al Green

 I've been a fan of the good Reverend for decades.
 Old school, baby.
 I love it when he sings in this song, "Love is... wait a minute."
 I love the drums, I love the back up singers, I love the horns.
 Listen to the horns in the middle of the song after those back ups sing, "Love and Happiness."
 That's a moment right there.

 A story he told me....He used to record in a bad part of town so they got winos to watch the door.
 Free wine goes a long way.
 They were having a hard time counting down this song until a wino casually suggested they use a wooden Coca Cola crate.
 When he said that, everything stopped, and the phrase 'Don't nobody move' comes to mind.
-The sound you hear on the recording before the organ kicks in?
+The sound you hear on the recording before the actual song kicks in?
 A heel on a wooden crate tapping one, two, three, four, five, that a wino suggested.

 Go Your Own Way--Fleetwood Mac

 I love me some Fleetwood Mac and this is one of my all time favorites.
-Written and sung by Lindsay Buckingham, it was the first single off of Rumours.
+Written and sung by Lindsey Buckingham, it was the first single off of Rumours.
 The intro gets me every time.
 It would be a great intro by itself but an acoustic guitar part takes it to an even higher level.
 "Loving you isn't the right thing to do," are the first words you hear and that's not a bad way to start a song.
 The drums, the bass and his guitar solo.
 Great.
 I've driven way too fast to this song.

 More than a Feeling--Boston